fjollberg/rpi-powerwalker-plus/README.md

 So, end of the road.

-It runs as-is on the target architecture x86-64, and can attach to the USB device if run with privileged flag set.
+It *does* run on the target architecture x86-64, and can attach to the USB device if run with privileged flag set.

 ## PowerMaster+